parisba/heyparis/content/posts/constraints-are-the-point/index.md

 These systems allow characters to present contextually appropriate content based on the player's history, the game state, and narrative priorities.
 They create characters who feel alive and responsive without sacrificing narrative control or wasting the player's time.

-A well-designed character with a bunch of carefully crafted storylets that trigger in precisely the right circumstances will always create a more compelling experience than an AI character with unlimited, mediocre responses.
+A well-designed character with a bunch of carefully crafted storylets that trigger in precisely the right circumstances will always create a more compelling experience than an LLM-powered character with unlimited, mediocre responses.

 LLM-powered characters are a creative cop-out.